 Needless to say, we’re expecting a larger crowd that usual, so if you’re planning to attend the screening be sure to get there early to grab a ticket.

 NB.
 Films will start at 8pm, not 8:15pm.

 As always, filmmakers register in advance to screen their short at each event, sight unseen.
+We don’t watch ANYTHING in advance, we simply ask that you book your film in with us beforehand and present it yourself on the night.
 There are no themes, no pre-selection and no restrictions, other than: